thies/lindenthal.eu/_posts/2022-10-28-mailing-list.md

 title: "Sign up for Newsletter"
 date: 2022-10-28
 header:
 excerpt: "Stay in touch!
-Sign up for an oldfashioned newsletter."
+Sign up for an old-fashioned newsletter."
 categories:
 tags:
 ---